campa-consortium/pals/source/parameters/aperture.md

 If there is a `radius` element, there can also be a  single `tilt` element between the `point`s but `tilt` can only be present if there is a `radius` present.
 There can also be a `radius` element and `tilt` element after the last `point` in the `list`.
-If these are present, they are considered to be between the last and fist `point`s in the list.
+If these are present, they are considered to be between the last and first `point`s in the list.

 The aperture is constructed by connecting consecutive `point`s in the `list` along with connecting the last `point` to the first.
 If there is no `radius` between consecutive `point`s,